Sales and Operations Planning (S&OP)

 - How will I get management’s support and buy-in?

 - How do I convince all parties involved to participate, co-create, and improve?

 - How do I recognize a good S&OP process from one that is suboptimal?

 - What are the right Key Performance Indicators?

 The workshop is meant to provide you with the tools, techniques, and the answers to these questions and several more you probably never even considered.

 The workshop enables you to actively develop how you can efficiently implement or improve an S&OP process and determine what it really can provide to your organization.
-You will decide in 5 rounds within a realistic web-based Supply Chain simulation (“The Fresh Connection”), the future of a public company.
+You will decide in 5 rounds within a realistic web-based Supply Chain game (“The Fresh Connection”), the future of a public company.

 Participants to the S&OP workshop will